oneinfra/oneinfra/docs/DESIGN.md

     information from resources sitting on your management Kubernetes cluster.
 * Operating System agnostic
+* Edge ready (TODO)
+  * Allow to safely join worker nodes, regardless of where they are located networking-wise with respect to control plane components (e.g. workers behind several NAT levels), or among them
+  * CNI overlay will be set on top of the VPN tunnel

 # Non-goals

 * Create or manage infrastructure in any way
+  * `oneinfra` has a hands-off approach of infrastructure.
+Bring your own machines.
 * Upgrade clusters
 * Perform any kind of worker node management
-  * The only exception is the joining process for setting up the VPN client
+  * The only exception is the joining process -- it's a oneinfra goal to make worker join process as easy and secure as possible

 # Components